Joice Heth: Early life

+Enslavement

 Towards the end of her life, she was blind and mostly paralyzed, but could still talk, and had some ability to move her right arm.
 Barnum started to exhibit her on August 10, 1835, at Niblo's Garden in New York City.
 For those who were skeptical of the claims about Heth's longevity, her body aided in the belief of her exaggerated age.
 Harriet A. Washington writes that, at the time of her display, Heth had a very small frame, deep wrinkles, was toothless, and had fingernails that resembled talons.
 Washington claims that Heth's toothless mouth was the result of Barnum forcefully extracting her teeth so that she would look older.
 As a 7-month traveling exhibit for Barnum, Heth told stories about "little George" and sang a hymn.

 Historian Eric Lott claimed Heth earned the impresario $1,500 a week, a princely sum in that era.
 Barnum's career as a showman took off.

-Her case was discussed extensively in the press.
-As doubt had been expressed about her age, Barnum announced that after her death she would be publicly autopsied.
-She died the following year (1836), in Bethel, Connecticut at the home of Barnum's brother, Philo.
-Barnum stated that Joice's remains were "buried respectably" in his home town of Bethel, Connecticut.
+Promotion and public image

+After acquiring Heth in June 1835, P. T. Barnum expanded a promotional narrative already introduced by R. W. Lindsay, who had exhibited her as the childhood nurse of George Washington.
+Barnum's advertisements claimed that Heth had been born in 1674, was 161 years old, and had "raised" the future president from infancy.
+One broadside proclaimed Heth "the most astonishing and interesting curiosity in the World", identifying her as the former slave of Augustine Washington and declaring that she was "the first person who put clothes on the unconscious infant" who later became the nation's first president.

+Barnum also promoted the exhibit through printed literature.
+A twelve-page pamphlet, The Life of Joice Heth, expanded the fabricated biography presented in his advertisements, claiming that Heth had been born in Madagascar, enslaved as a teenager, and later entered the Washington household.
+The pamphlet, believed to have been written by Barnum's assistant Levi Lyman, was sold to visitors as part of the exhibition.

+During her performances, Heth recounted stories about the young George Washington, sang hymns, answered questions from visitors, and allowed audiences to examine her closely, reinforcing the impression that she was an authentic witness to the nation's founding.
+When skepticism about her age grew during 1835, Barnum reportedly circulated anonymous letters to New York newspapers claiming that Heth was not a living woman at all, but an elaborate automaton constructed from whalebone, springs, and india rubber.
+The contradictory rumors generated further publicity by encouraging audiences to see the exhibition and judge the claims for themselves.